S-C-A-N/SCANsat/README.md

 > ![][resource-settings]

 * **Instant Resource Scan**
-   * When this option is active all resources will be fully scanned for a given planet using the stock **Orbital Survey Scanner** instrument.
+   * When this option is active all resources will be fully scanned for a given planet using the stock **Orbital Survey Scanner** instrument
-   * When disabled the SCANsat resource overlays will need to be generated using the method described above.
+   * When disabled the SCANsat resource overlays will need to be generated using the method described above
+   * When **Disable Stock Scanning** is activated the **Instant Scan** option will automatically turn off
 * **Resource Biome Lock**
-   * With this option active biomes will need to be scanned from the surface to obtain accurate resource abundance reading on SCANsat maps.
+   * With this option active, biomes will need to be scanned from the surface to obtain accurate resource abundance reading on SCANsat maps
-   * When disabled all resource abundance values will be fully accurate, with no need for ground surveys.
+   * When disabled all resource abundance values will be fully accurate, with no need for ground surveys
-* **Zoom Requires Narrow Band Scanner**
+* **Requires Narrow Band Scanner**
-   * With this active the zoom map will only display resource overlays when a suitable **Narrow-Band Scanner** is in orbit around the planet, and its orbit covers the region showed in the zoom map.
+   * With this active the zoom map will only display resource overlays when a suitable **Narrow-Band Scanner** is in orbit around the planet, and its orbit covers the region showed in the zoom map
+   * **Instruments Window** resource readout will require a narrow-band scanner on the current vessel within its maximum altitude limits
+   * **Planetary Overlay Tooltips** will check for any suitable vessel in orbit around the planet before showing resource abundance
-   * When disabled the zoom map will display resource overlays regardless of **Narrow-Band Scanner** coverage.
+   * When disabled the zoom map, instruments window, and overlay tooltips will display resource values regardless of Narrow-Band scanner status
 * **Disable Stock Scanning**
    * Disables the stock orbital survey
    * Replaces the resource concentration readout from scanners with SCANsat modules
    * Right-click menu resource concentration readout dependent on SCANsat scanning coverage
 * **Reset SCANsat Resource Coverage**
-   * This button will erase all resource scanning data for the current planet.
+   * This button will erase all resource scanning data for the current planet
-   * Regular SCANsat data will not be affected.
+   * Regular SCANsat data will not be affected
-   * A confirmation window will appear upon clicking the button.
+   * A confirmation window will appear upon clicking the button
 * **Reset Stock Resource Scanning**
    * Stock resource scanning data can be erased for each planet (does not affect resource biome scanning data)
 * **SCAN Planet Overlay Quality Settings**
-   * Interpolation settings can be increased or decreased to increase the accuracy of overlays
+   * **Interpolation** settings can be increased or decreased to increase the accuracy of overlays
-   * Overlay map size can be adjusted for higher quality, but slower maps
+   * **Overlay Map Size** can be adjusted for higher quality, but slower maps
+   * **Coverage Transparency** adjusts the transparency of a grey overlay for areas that have been scanned but contain no resources, this makes it easier to track resource scanning progress

 ### [:top:][top] 4.
 Basic Usage
 ------------------------------------------